powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.9.39 Fix: -Rebuild Queue in Queue List would throw a script error if run on empty queue.

-###  5.9.38 Change: -Download Only -Download Choose -Self Destruct in Yt-dlp Menu. - changes to * on valid URL in clipboard.
+###  v5.9.38 Change: -Download Only -Download Choose -Self Destruct in Yt-dlp Menu. - changes to * on valid URL in clipboard.

          Removed white space at end of all lines.